 What makes Twin Cities Startup Week unique?

-Speaking on who the key demographic of this week is, Pederson states, “We started in the world of technology because that was the organizers backgrounds but throughout our evolution we have opened it up to everyone who are just excited to learn in different industries.
+Speaking on who the key demographic of this week is, Pederson states, “We started in the world of technology because that was the organizers' backgrounds but throughout our evolution, we have opened it up to everyone who is just excited to learn in different industries.
 Anyone who is excited about what is shaping and changing the world of business and in many cases those that are excited about technology, those are the folks that will love startup week.
 It’s all ages, we have tons of students and there’s people that are retired that participate as well.”

 So, what can people expect during the week?

-Want to make the most out of your week?
+Want to make the most out of Twin Cities Startup week?
 Have an understanding of what is really interesting to you and don’t be afraid to push your boundaries.
-For example, if you’re a healthcare person but want to go check out a food and agriculture event, go for it!
+For example, if you’re a salesperson but want to go check out a arts and culture event, go for it!
 There’s a really unique chance to learn from people you might not normally interact with.
 And on top of there being really good speakers, there’s an obscene amount of opportunities for collisions with other attendees there so be open to who you could meet or the relationships you can make!

 The variety of events to attend are endless!